SAP-samples/teched2023-XP264/exercises/ex3/README.md

 <br><img src="/exercises/ex3/images/audit1.png" width="70%">

-4. Select the Audit Log Viewer Service and subscripe to it.
+4. Select the Audit Log Viewer Service and subscribe to it.
+This is done by using the create button in the uper right corner.

 <br><img src="/exercises/ex3/images/audit2.png" width="70%">

+5. A windows pops up.
+Clikc on create.

 <br><img src="/exercises/ex3/images/audit3.png" width="70%">

+6. Navigte to **View Subscriptions**

 <br><img src="/exercises/ex3/images/audit4.png" width="70%">

+8. Under Instances and Subscriptions you can now see the new Application ** Audit Log Viewer Service++ and the link to the application next to it.

 <br><img src="/exercises/ex3/images/audit5.png" width="70%">

 ## Exercise 3.2 Configure the SAP Audit Log Viewer service